ohmae/preference-activity-compat/README.md

 Also, since `AppCompatPreferenceActivity` can inflate only native Fragment, it can not inflate `PreferenceFragmentCompat` inheriting Fragment of support library.
-There is also a Support Library version of [`PreferenceFragment`](https://developer.android.com/reference/android/support/v14/preference/PreferenceFragment) that inherits the native Fragment, but **the native Fragment is deprecated**.
+There is also a Support Library version of [`PreferenceFragment`](https://developer.android.com/reference/android/support/v14/preference/PreferenceFragment) that inherits the native Fragment.

+But **the native Fragment is deprecated**.

 ## Screenshots